baillielab/sequential-gwas/docs/src/ukb_merge.md

 ### 1000 Genome Project

 You will also need the 1000 Genome Project genotypes in plink format, filtered to keep only variants matching the GenOMICC genotyped variants.
-This is an output of the [Combining Datasets](@ref) workflow.
+This is an output of the [Combining GenOMICC Datasets](@ref) workflow.
 They can be organised as follows:

 ![rap_assets_kgp](assets/rap_assets_kgp.png)